ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Related Work

 \subsection{Exploring Multiple Variations}

-HCI and traditional design practice encourages the parallel exploration of multiple variations to help avoid fixation on a singular idea \cite{jansson1991design, goldschmidt2011avoiding}, to reduce the chances of eliminating rough but innovative ideas due to premature evaluation \cite{10.1145/1357054.1357074, buxton2010sketching}, and to make us less prone to inflated subjective appraisals by giving us an opportunity to critically assessing ideas in relation to each other \cite{10.1145/1124772.1124960, buxton2010sketching}.
+HCI and traditional design practices encourage the parallel exploration of multiple variations to help avoid fixation on a singular idea \cite{jansson1991design, goldschmidt2011avoiding}, to reduce the chances of eliminating rough but innovative ideas due to premature evaluation \cite{10.1145/1357054.1357074, buxton2010sketching}, and to make us less prone to inflated subjective appraisals by giving us an opportunity to critically assess ideas in relation to each other \cite{10.1145/1124772.1124960, buxton2010sketching}.
 In this paper, we hypothesize that such parallel exploration of multiple variations may apply to the revision process during writing.
-Much like how a naive, linear implementation of an iterative design approach encourages the sequential refinement of ideas, when writers don't have a way to organize and work with multiple text variations, they may end up committing to ideas too early, and focusing too much on surface level edits to refine their draft.
+Much like how a naive, linear implementation of an iterative design approach encourages the sequential refinement of ideas, when writers do not have a way to organize and work with multiple text variations, they may end up committing to ideas too early, and focusing too much on surface level edits to refine their draft.

-This is problematic because when we turn to research on the revision and the writing process, we see that revision goes beyond surface level edits \cite{fitzgerald1987research}, encompassing deeper writing subprocesses such as revising and evaluating ideas \cite{flower1981cognitive} and meaning discovery \cite{sommers1980revision}.
-Experienced writers treat revision as a recursive, non-linear process \cite{sommers1980revision, seow2002writing}, and engage with the text in repeated cycles, with multiple objectives including finding the form or shape of an argument \cite{sommers1980revision}, experimenting with vocabulary and style \cite{huff1983teaching}, and going back and forth between multiple composing activities as writers revise text \cite{faigley1981analyzing}.
+This is problematic because when we turn to research on the revision and writing process, we see that revision goes beyond surface level edits \cite{fitzgerald1987research}, encompassing deeper writing subprocesses such as revising and evaluating ideas \cite{flower1981cognitive} and meaning discovery \cite{sommers1980revision}.
+Experienced writers treat revision as a recursive, non-linear process \cite{sommers1980revision, seow2002writing}, and engage with the text in repeated cycles, with multiple objectives including finding the form or shape of an argument \cite{sommers1980revision}, experimenting with vocabulary and style \cite{huff1983teaching}, and going back and forth between multiple composing activities during revision \cite{faigley1981analyzing}.